Our Speech Team

 Meet Jeffery Glessing, M.S.
 CCC-SLP!

-Mr. Glessing is a speech-language pathologist and a person who stutters.
-Mr. Glessing knows the experiences of those who stutter both as a clinician and a former therapy client.
+Jeff is a speech-language pathologist and a person who stutters.
+Jeff knows the experiences of those who stutter both as a clinician and a former therapy client.
 He is focused on providing therapy services with the highest levels of client satisfaction & will do everything he can to meet your expectations.

 Becca graduated from the University of Minnesota-Twin Cities with a Bachelor’s degree in Speech-Language and Hearing Sciences in 2013.
 She then traveled out west to earn her master’s degree in Speech-Language Pathology from Western Washington University graduating in 2015.
 After graduation, Becca returned to Rochester to work for the Rochester Public Schools.
 She grew up in Rochester, so returning to this great community was an easy choice.
 Within the Rochester Public Schools, Becca has worked with a wide range of populations, from early childhood to middle school.
 Her experience includes working with communication needs including articulation disorders, language disorders, Autism, Deaf and hard of hearing, and AAC.

 Becca now lives in Oronoco with her husband and two young children.
 In her free time, she enjoys being outside and spending time with her family.
 As a mom to young children, she understands the role of being a parent and how difficult that role can be sometimes.
 With that perspective in mind, Becca believes that connecting with parents is important to the therapy process.
 Parents are the most important member of the child’s team!
 Becca’s therapy approach also includes creating a strong relationship with her clients.
 Children need to like and trust the therapist they are working with.
 Without this relationship, therapy will be more difficult.
 Becca finds creative ways to connect with her clients and make therapy fun.
 Becca looks forward to creating these strong relationships and watching your child’s communication grow!